Grain Free Keto Spinach Tortillas Recipe

-The flavor is subtle, the color is beautiful and the texture is pliable.
+The flavor is subtle, the color is beautiful and the tortilla is pliable.
 This Keto spinach tortillas recipe makes 8 tortillas, you can use for enchiladas, tacos and wraps.
 They store well in the freezer and I recommend making a double batch because if you’re following a low calorie (98 calories) or low carb (2 net carbs) diet, you will make these at least weekly to have as a staple.

 I made these on a whim when I wanted to make green enchiladas and just happened to have fresh spinach in the house.
 I threw a big handful of raw baby spinach into a food processor with some almond flour and got a gorgeous green mixture.
 This was a very happy development.